joerg/LabViewGitEnv/README.md

 where OPTION can be one of the following

 	--system
 Cofigures GIT system wide.
 You need administrative rights to do that, so on Windows you need to have Git Bash opened as Administrator and on Linux and Mac you have to be root or use sudo.
-This is recommended since GIT will be configured to only use LabViewGitEnv for LabView file types.
+This is recommended since GIT will be configured to only use LabViewGitEnv for LabVIEW file types.

 	--global
 Configures user specific settings.